Band – Mrs. Romano

 When you try out for Band, you can try out for either Jazz Band, or Symphonic Band.
 Both groups are fun and challenging.
 The Jazz ensemble plays faster, more upbeat music, featuring many instruments with many solos.
 The Symphonic Band, plays more as a group, with slower, more classic music.
 Both groups, go to festival and many other fun musical events, along with lots of competing.
 And at the end of the year, to either Colorado or Salt Lake city.

-BPA – Mrs. Hare
+BPA – Mrs. Alles

 The Business professionals of America (BPA) is the leading CTSO (Career and Technical Student Organization) for students pursuing careers in business management, office administration, information technology, and other related career fields.
 The goal is to develop leadership, academic, and technological skills in the workplace among students and leaders within the community.
 For more information about the Teton High School BPA Chapter and how you can join click here.